CircleCI Server v3.x Metrics and Monitoring

 From the KOTS dashboard, select "configure graphs".
 Then enter

-Most services running on server will report StatsD metrics to the Telegraf pod running in server.
-The configuration is fully customizable, so you can forward your metrics from Telegraf to any output that is supported by Telegraf via output plugins.
+Most services running on server report StatsD metrics to the Telegraf pod running in server.
+The configuration is fully customizable, so you can forward your metrics from Telegraf to any output supported by Telegraf through output plugins.
 By default, it will provide a metrics endpoint for Prometheus to scrape.